ayesha189/Ayesha189/README.md

 I’m a Computer Science student (6th semester) passionate about turning ideas into functional software — from dynamic web applications to logic-driven console and game projects.
 I enjoy exploring both the frontend and backend, understanding how systems work under the hood, and experimenting with new technologies.

 🔭 Currently Working On

-Full-stack web projects including e-commerce websites and interactive web apps

-Console-based games and system applications using C# and C++

-AI and data science mini-projects to expand my practical skills
+Full-stack web projects using the MERN stack, small console-based games, and AI/data science experiments while building a professional portfolio of practical applications.

+👯 Looking to Collaborate On
+Web development projects (frontend & MERN stack), game development in C# or C++, and beginner-to-intermediate AI or data-driven projects.

+🤝 Looking for Guidance With
+Backend architecture, real-world project structure, integrating databases, and scaling projects beyond tutorials.

 🌱 Currently Learning

-Backend development with PHP & Firebase
+Backend development with PHP & Firebase, React with TypeScript, AI & data science applications, and improving my understanding of software design and computer architecture.

-React with TypeScript for scalable web apps

-Software design principles and project architecture for real-world applications

-💬 Skills & Expertise
+💬 Ask Me About

-Frontend: HTML, CSS, JavaScript, Bootstrap, jQuery
+HTML, CSS, JavaScript, Bootstrap, jQuery, MERN stack projects, C++ console applications, game development, and building practical student-level projects.

-Backend: Node.js, Express, PHP (learning), Firebase

-Languages: Python, C#, C++

-Other: AI & Data Science concepts, console-based applications, problem-solving

-👯 Looking to Collaborate On

-Web development projects (frontend & full-stack)

-Game development and interactive console applications

-Beginner-to-intermediate AI and data-driven projects

-🤝 Seeking Guidance On

-Best practices in backend architecture and scalable project design

-Integrating databases and APIs in real-world projects

-Transitioning from tutorials to professional-grade applications

 ⚡ Fun Fact
-I enjoy building complex, logic-driven systems in the console just as much as designing clean, responsive web interfaces — combining design and functionality is my favorite challenge.
+I enjoy building complex logic-driven systems in the console as much as creating sleek, responsive web UIs — combining logic with design is what excites me.